telerik/fiddler-jam-docs/introduction.md

 ### Browser Events and Data Capturing

-The Chrome extension captures browser events and, on-demand can record the local & session storage data and the developer's console logs.
-[Read more about the advanced capturing options of the Chrome extension...]({% slug fj-portal-logs %}#options-for-working-with-logs)
+The Chrome Extension captures browser events and, on demand, can record the local and session storage data as well as the developer console logs.
+[Read more about the advanced capturing options of the Chrome Extension...]({% slug fj-portal-logs %}#options-for-working-with-logs)

 ### Safe Online Log Submission in the Cloud